hybridherbst/3d-formats/README.md

 It is usually used for texturing - defining which parts of a texture end up on which part of the model.
 There's a distinction between non-overlapping UVs (for example for lightmaps or when painting on a model) and overlapping UVs (multiple parts of the model get the same section of the texture applied, for example with trim sheets).

+Vertices can store zero, one, or more sets of UV coordinates.
+Commonly one or two are supported, with some formats supporting 8 or more.
+A typical case is storing UVs for regular texturing in the first channel, and having a second set of UVs in the second channel for lightmaps or other cases.

 UV ranges outside 0..1 are sometimes used:
 - to distinguish between materials (also called UDIMs) - e.g. range 0..1 is material A, range 1..2 is material B
 - for tiling textures - the texture repeats over the surface of the model